nuccinc/distributed-computing/README.md

 ## Updates

+- Added better instructions for connecting to additional projects.
 - Changed functionality of `quickstart.sh`, where native installation is default, and `--docker` must be supplied explicitly.
 - Improved Homebrew installation for MacOS.
 - Updated instructions for automated native Windows install for less tech-savvy people: